 Total mobile data traffic for the region is expected to increase substantially in the next years.
 In developed markets, mobile data usage, measured in bytes of traffic, has increased at an accelerated rate.
 According to Cisco Systems40, in the United States, mobile data usage grew on average by 400% a year between 2005 and 2010, while in Western European countries it grew by 350%.
-In countries such as India, Brazil and China total usage has also more than doubled every year on average since mobile data was introduced.
-In South Africa, mobile data usage grew on average by 490% a year between 2007 (when it was introduced) and 2010.
+In countries such as India, Brazil and China total usage has also more than doubled every year on average by 490% a year between 2007 (when it was introduced) and 2010.
 Further, usage per each 3G connection has grown over the same period, at an average rate of 280% a year.